JuliaIO/HDF5.jl/README.md

 More extensive documentation is found in the `doc/` directory.

-## Details

-HDF5 is a large library, and the low-level wrap is not complete.
-However, many of the most-commonly used functions are wrapped, and in general wrapping a new function takes only a single line of code.
-Users who need additional functionality are encourage to contribute it.
-Low-level functions are not exported, so you access them by importing ``HDF5``.
-This provides access to many constants (e.g., ``HDF5.H5T_STD_I16BE``), raw dataset, datatype, and dataspace utilities, and wrappers for the direct library calls (e.g., ``HDF5.h5d_create(...)``).

-Julia, like Fortran and Matlab, stores arrays in column-major order.
-HDF5 uses C's row-major order, and consequently every array's dimensions are inverted compared to what you see with tools like h5dump.
-This is the same convention as for the Fortran and Matlab HDF5 interfaces.
-The advantage is that no data rearrangement takes place, neither when reading nor when writing.

 The test/ directory contains a number of test scripts that also contain example of usage.

 ## Credits